-· We reviewed the Directors' model supporting their going concern assumption.
+- We reviewed the Directors' model supporting their going concern assumption.
 We discussed with management the assumptions applied in the going concern review so we could understand and challenge the rationale for those assumptions, using our knowledge of the business.
-We tested the model's mathematical accuracy and considered the reasonableness of the revenue and cost assumptions made and the available headroom throughout a period of at least twelve months from the

-We reviewed management's sensitivity scenarios including their severe but plausible downside.
+We tested the model's mathematical accuracy and considered the reasonableness of the revenue and cost assumptions made and the available headroom throughout a period of at least twelve months from the date of approval of the financial statements: and - We reviewed management's sensitivity scenarios including their severe but plausible downside.
 We considered potential mitigating actions available to the Group that are achievable and within management's control.
+We then assessed the availability of liquid resources under the different scenarios and the associated covenant tests applicable.

-We then assessed the Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's and the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's and the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.